bill-feng/resume/README.md

 - 2012/09 ⇢ 2016/06
 - Bachelor of Arts and Science
 - Majored in computer science with a focus in video game design
-- 3.49 cumulative GPA (3.67 within computer science)
+- 3.49 cumulative GPA (3.67 within computer science courses)
 - Graduated with distinction

 ### University of Tokyo